stijn-dejongh/lovecraft_public_domain/raw_converts/h.md

 and torn to ribbons.
 His screams had reached the house, and I had hastened to the terrible scene in time to hear a whir of wings and see a vague black cloudy thing silhouetted against the rising moon.
 My friend was dying when I spoke to him, and he could not answer coherently.
-All he could do was to whisper, &ldquo;The amulet&mdash;that damned thing&mdash;.&rdquo; Then he collapsed, an inert mass of mangled flesh.
+All he could do was to whisper,  "The amulet--that damned thing--. " Then he collapsed, an inert mass of mangled flesh.

   I buried him the next midnight in one of our neglected gardens, and mumbled